-Factory farming is a new problem, which has created a need for a new kind of advocate—and a new form of advocacy.
+Factory farming is a new problem, which has created a need for a new form of advocacy.
 Farm Forward applies this new advocacy not only to our own campaigns but also to the approach we take with the many groups we advise and work alongside.
 As best-selling author Jonathan Safran Foer explains:

-When I sat down to write Eating Animals there were many animal groups ready to help, but only one that wanted to think with me about a fresh approach to the issue.
+“When I sat down to write Eating Animals there were many animal groups ready to help, but only one that wanted to think with me about a fresh approach to the issue.
 Farm Forward’s team is the only one I know that has the will, the expertise, and the creativity to inspire the ongoing innovation we need to end factory farming.
 Watch this group.
 They are just getting started.”

 Our base of supporters—all of you!—represents a new kind of advocate.
 You don’t look away from the uncomfortable aspects of creating a humane and sustainable food system.
-And just as importantly, you don’t ignore the obvious: that as long as factory farms continue to raise 99 percent of America’s farm animals,6 eating as few animals as possible (or none at all) is a legitimate and powerful way to withdraw support from factory farming.
+And just as importantly, you don’t ignore the obvious: that as long as factory farms continue to raise 99 percent of America’s farm animals,3 eating as few animals as possible (or none at all) is a legitimate and powerful way to withdraw support from factory farming.
 This fearless willingness to get in the trenches with high-welfare farmers and slaughterhouse operators, while also acknowledging the validity of arguments for plant-based diets, is what sets Farm Forward and its supporters apart.
 This willingness matters.

 Farm Forward will continue to push the envelope and innovate until factory farming is behind us.
 Factory farming is a recent mistake.
 With your help, we’re going to correct it.
 That matters to everyone.

 Please join the Farm Forward mailing list to receive updates and important information about how you can get involved.
 If you'd like Farm Forward to continue our work changing the way America eats and farms, please consider making a contribution today.
 Every donation makes a difference.